 - 7.10 Section 409A.
 It is intended that the Plan shall comply with Section 409A of the Code (and any regulations or other guidance issued thereunder) to the extent the Plan is subject thereto, provided that the Company shall have no liability for any taxes that may be imposed on the Participant by reason of the application of Section 409A of the Code.
-For the purposes of the Plan, "termination of employment" means the Participant ceases to be employed by the Company for any reason, provided that such cessation of employment constitutes a "separation from service" within the meaning of Section 409A of the Code (as determined in accordance with the methodology established by the Company as in effect on the date of the Participant's "separation from service" (within the meaning of Section 409A of the Code (as determined in accordance with the methodology established by the Company as in effect on the date of the Participant's "separation from service" (within the meaning of Section 409A of the Code), amounts that constitute "nonqualified deferred compensation" within the meaning of Section 409A of the Code that would otherwise be payable under the Plan during the six-month period immediately following the separation from service shall instead be paid on the first business day after the date that is six months following the separation from service.
+For the purposes of the Plan, "termination of employment" means the Participant ceases to be employed by the Company for any reason, provided that such cessation of employment constitutes a "separation from service" within the meaning of Section 409A of the Code.
+Notwithstanding the foregoing provisions of the Plan, in the event that the Participant is a "specified employee" within the meaning of Section 409A of the Code (as determined in accordance with the methodology established by the Company as in effect on the date of the Participant's "separation from service" (within the meaning of Section 409A of the Code), amounts that constitute "nonqualified deferred compensation" within the meaning of Section 409A of the Code that would otherwise be payable under the Plan during the six-month period immediately following the separation from service shall instead be paid on the first business day after the date that is six months following the separation from service.
 Each distribution under the Plan shall be treated as a separate payment for purposes of Section 409A of the Code.
-In no event shall the Participant, in any respect deemed by the Committee to be necessary in order to preserve compliance with Section 409A of the Code. - 7.11 Compensation Recovery Policy.
+In no event shall the Participant, directly or indirectly, designate the calendar year in which Bonus Bank payments will be made.
+The Plan may be amended, without the consent of the Participant, in any respect deemed by the Committee to be necessary in order to preserve compliance with Section 409A of the Code. - 7.11 Compensation Recovery Policy.
 Bonuses, Bonus Credits and Bonus Banks shall constitute "Covered Incentive Compensation" subject to the terms of the Company's Compensation Recovery Policy, as the same may be in effect from time to time (the "Compensation Recovery Policy").
 Accordingly, notwithstanding any other provision of the Plan to the contrary, a Participant may be required to forfeit or repay any or all of the Participant's Bonuses, Bonus Credits and Bonus Bank pursuant to the terms of the Compensation Recovery Policy.
 Further, the Company may, to the extent permitted by law, enforce any repayment obligation pursuant to the Compensation Recovery Policy by reducing any amounts that may be owing from time-to-time by the Company to the Participant, whether as wages, severance, vacation pay or in the form of any other benefit or for any other reason, subject to Section 409A of the Code. - 7.12 Overpayment.
 In the event of the overpayment to or wrongful receipt of any amounts by a participant pursuant to this Plan, the Plan and the Company shall be entitled to recovery of such funds by remedies including, without limitation, the equitable remedy of constructive trust. - 7.13 Successor to Company.
 This Plan shall bind any successor of or to the Company, its assets or its businesses (whether direct or indirect, by purchase, merger, consolidation or otherwise), in the same manner and to the same extent that the Company would be obligated under this Plan if no succession had taken place.
 The term "Company," as used in this Plan, shall mean the Company as hereinbefore defined and any successor or assignee to the business or assets which by reason hereof becomes bound by this Plan.